modelon-community/impact-client-python/docs/source/setup.rst

     client = Client(api_key=my_api_key)

-With this method the key can be stored and retrieved in any way.
+With this method, the key can be stored and retrieved in any way.
 Remember not to store the API key in your source code file.